5 Thanksgiving foods that can be dangerous for dogs and cats

 Hold the turkey skin and fatty gravy—your pet will thank you later.

 If you have a sumptuous feast to look forward to on Thanksgiving Day, it might be tempting to share the bounty with your pet.
 But it’s a bad idea.
-A lot of ingredients that might show up in your holiday spread (or unguarded trashcan) are harmful to pets.
+A lot of ingredients that might show up in your holiday spread (or unguarded trashcan) are dangerous goods for pets.
 Dogs, being more inclined than cats to scarf down human food, are especially vulnerable.

 When holiday foods don’t agree with a pet, they often cause vomiting and diarrhea, as well as more debilitating symptoms.
 So keep a close eye on your pets, and make sure to keep them away from these items in particular.

 Grapes and raisins are poisonous to dogs (cats rarely eat them.)
 They can cause vomiting and diarrhea before shutting down the kidneys.

 Vets aren’t sure why this happens, or why some dogs seem to be more likely to get sick.
 “We would recommend treatment even if they only got into a few grapes and raisins,” says Erica Reineke, a professor of emergency and critical care medicine at the University of Pennsylvania’s School of Veterinary Medicine.

 Treatment can include making the dog throw up and giving him activated charcoal to prevent more poison from being absorbed.
 “If they come in immediately and we’re able to induce vomiting and decontaminate them and support them with some IV fluids, it’s pretty uncommon that we end up seeing kidney failure,” Reineke says.